koenderks/jfa/README.md

 contribute a new method to
 jfa](https://github.com/koenderks/jfa/wiki/Methods).

-## Cheatsheet
+## Cheat sheets

-The cheatsheet can help you get started with the `jfa` package and its workflow.
+The cheat sheet below can help you get started with the `jfa` package and its workflow.
 You can download a pdf version [here](https://github.com/koenderks/jfa/raw/master/man/figures/cheatsheet/cheatsheet.pdf).

 <p align="center">